-Notes: Estimation results for regression (8.4), where ΔEH_t^m and ΔTP_t^m are based on estimates from Kim and Wright (2005).
+Notes: Estimation results for regression (8.4), where $\Delta E H_t^m$ and $\Delta T P_t^m$ are based on estimates from Kim and Wright (2005).
 Sample: 1997:M4-2007:M12, excluding FOMC announcement on 9/17/2001. $MG{i,t}$ is normalized to standard deviation one and mean zero for each estimation.
-Columns (iv)-(vi) include additional control variables: the interactions between ΔTP_t^m and various bank characteristics (see text for details).
+Columns (iv)-(vi) include additional control variables: the interactions between $\Delta T P_t^m$ and various bank characteristics (see text for details).
 Standard errors in parentheses are two-way clustered by banks and meetings. p < 0.01, p < 0.05, p < 0.1.

-but uses the maturity gap (MG) instead of the income gap.
+by the natural log of total real assets.
+The estimations show that the absolute size of the coefficient and its significance actually strengthen with the additional controls.
+Taken together, these results suggest that banks with a larger maturity mismatch-a smaller income gap-benefit more from an increase in term premia.
+The next regression repeats the previous one, but uses the maturity gap (MG) instead of the income gap.
 The results for (8.4) are shown in Table 8.2.
 The estimated coefficients $\hat{\beta}1$, $\hat{\beta}2$, and $\hat{\beta}3$ are similar compared with the ones in Table 8.1.
-In contrast, the coefficient $\hat{\beta}4$ on the interaction term $\Delta TP_t^m \cdot MG{i,t}$ is estimated to be positive.
+In contrast, the coefficient $\hat{\beta}4$ on the interaction term $\Delta T P_t^m \cdot M G{i,t}$ is estimated to be positive.
 The opposite sign is explained by the fact that the income gap and the maturity gap are negatively correlated (see Appendix Table H.6).
 Again, the effects are economically sizable.
-To a 100-basis-points higher term premium at the 2-year maturity, a one-standard-deviation larger maturity gap is associated with a higher stock return of around 1.1-1.3 p.p., depending on the inclusion of various interactions of ΔTP_t^m with other bank controls.
+To a 100-basis-points higher term premium at the 2-year maturity, a one-standard-deviation larger maturity gap is associated with a higher stock return of around 1.1-1.3 p.p., depending on the inclusion of various interactions of $\Delta T P_t^m$ with other bank controls.
 A disadvantage of the maturity gap is that it does not cover maturity data on all assets and liabilities.
-Based on estimates of the missing information, Appendix Table I.8 shows that $\hat{\beta}4$ in regression (8.4) increases to 1.9-2.1 for the various maturities and is statistically different at the 1 percent confidence level, with the P5-P95 sample difference of the maturity gap.
+Based on estimates of the missing information, Appendix Table I.8 shows that $\hat{\beta}4$ in regression (8.4) increases to 1.9-2.1 for the various maturities and is statistically different at the 1 percent confidence level, with the P5-P95 sample difference of the maturity gap again accounting for around 50 percent of the response of a bank with an average maturity gap.
 Thus, whether one uses the income gap or the maturity gap, the results remain much the same, both in quantitative importance and statistical significance.